wailsapp/docsv1/content/gettingstarted/linux.md

 ### npm

-Download Go either using your system package manager or from the [Node Downloads Page](https://nodejs.org/en/download/).
+Download NPM either using your system package manager or from the [Node Downloads Page](https://nodejs.org/en/download/).
 It is best to use the latest release as that is what we generally test against.

 Run `npm --version` to verify.